FactorySimPy/FactorySimPy/docs/basic_components.md

 There are two variants of conveyor available:

 **Slotted-type**: This variant moves items from one end to the other at fixed interval.
-There is a constant delay between two movements.
-The `capacity` of slotted-type conveyor is the number of slots available in it and cn hold up to `capacity` number of items at a time.
+There is a constant delay between two successive movements.
+The `capacity` of slotted-type conveyor is the number of slots available in it and can hold up to `capacity` number of items at a time.

-**Constant speed conveyors**: This variant moves items at a constant speed.
-It can only be used to move discrete items.
-It also has a `capacity` to specify the maximum number of items that it can hold at any given time.

-Conveyors can be either `blocking` or `non-blocking`:

-1. A `blocking` type conveyor is also known as `non-accumulating` conveyor, such conveyor will not allow `src_node` to push items into the conveyor, if it is in a blocked state

-2. A `non-blocking`(`accumulating`) conveyor allows src_node to push items until its capacity is reached when when it is in blocked state.
+**Basic attributes**

+- `state` - current state of the fleet
+- `capacity` - target quantity of items after which the fleet will be activated
+- `delay` - time interval between two successive movements on the belt (can be a constant, generator, or callable)
+- `accumulation` - Whether the belt supports accumulation (1 for yes, 0 for no)

 **Behavior**